julelang/manual/src/std/math.md

 ```jule
 fn Copysign(f: f64, sign: f64): f64
 ```
-Returns a value with the magnitude of f and the sign of sign.
+Returns a value with the magnitude of f and the sign of sign\.

 ## Atan2
 ```jule
 fn Atan2(y: f64, x: f64): f64
 ```
-Returns the arc tangent of y/x, using the signs of the two to determine the quadrant of the return value.
+Returns the arc tangent of y/x, using the signs of the two to determine the quadrant of the return value\.

-Special cases are (in order):<br>
+Special cases are \(in order\):<br>
 ```
 Atan2(y, NaN) = NaN
 Atan2(NaN, x) = NaN